HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

     limits:
       memory: 6144Mi
       cpu: 4000m

+rqworker:
+   # HA mode: adjust according to your resources
+   replicas: 2

+# HA mode: persist the uploaded data
+# storageClass should be configured in your cluster
+#minio:
+#   mode: "distributed"
+#   persistence:
+#      enabled: "true"
+#      size: "10Gi"      # Here you have to adjust according to your business needs
+#      storageClass: ""  # This line is optional.
+If you have no default storageClass you should configure it here.
+Your cluster admin could help you to get the right value(hint: if you're running in a public cloud eg AWS, Gcloud, Azure it's already configured)
 ```

 Adjust the included defaults to reflect your environment and copy these into a new file and save it as `lse-values.yaml`.